Blockchain pioneer: VP Bank taps into new areas of growth

 Launch of a digital custody system from scratch – in just 12 months

-VP Bank began planning its tokenization solution in 2020.
+VP Bank began planning its tokenisation solution in 2020.
 It chose GFT as one of its cooperation partners because the project required extensive expertise in both blockchain technology and the banking industry.

 The project support provided to VP Bank by GFT’s experts ranged from selection of the technology to the design of the user journey and complete implementation.

-GFT and VP Bank jointly decided to deploy the tokenization engine in the Azure cloud based on ERC-1400 smart contracts on the Ethereum blockchain.
+GFT and VP Bank jointly decided to deploy the tokenisation engine in the Azure cloud based on ERC-1400 smart contracts on the Ethereum blockchain.

 - defined requirements such as technical decisions, design, integration patterns and user journeys

-- developed and deployed a full-feature tokenization engine on the Ethereum blockchain
+- developed and deployed a full-feature tokenisation engine on the Ethereum blockchain

 - created a user-friendly interface for users and administrators

-- implemented a token lifecycle management system and tokenization engine using the Solidity open source framework, integrated with the standard banking software Avaloq
+- implemented a token lifecycle management system and tokenisation engine using the Solidity open source framework, integrated with the standard banking software Avaloq

 - ensured compliance for VP Bank with the Liechtenstein regulatory authority